Welcome to Loughton Karate Club where we practice the Wado Ryu style of karate.

 Karate developed with underlying principles of self-discovery and self-improvement.
 The ultimate aim of karate training was to aspire to live by a set of core beliefs and values including courage, loyalty, self-control, honour and justice.
 Martial arts today are usually modified for modern sport and exercise but many karate styles still have their emphasis on the core values.

-We also run self-defence workshops and training sessions for businesses, hospitals, schools and the general public.
+We also run self-defence workshops and training sessions for businesses with staff at risk dealing with the general public such as schools and hospitals.
 Loughton Self-Defence.

 Sensei Stephen O'Brien